 When the dewpoint falls below 35 degrees Fahrenheit, humectants can have a detrimental effect on your hair.
 Instead of adding moisture, they can actually draw moisture out, leading to dryness.
 This dryness can result in common curly hair concerns like frizz, flyaways, and breakage.
 It's important to be mindful of the weather conditions and adjust your hair care routine accordingly to avoid these issues.

 We've dug up a pretty exhaustive list of tips to help you out over the next few months!

-- Incorporate some film-forming humectants into your routine - These type of humectants help to lock in the moisture during the winter months!
-Some examples are: flaxseed, okra, aloe vera, pectin and xanthan gum.
+Incorporating film-forming humectants into your hair care routine.
+These humectants help to retain moisture and protect your hair.
+Some examples of film-forming humectants include flaxseed, okra, aloe vera, pectin, and xanthan gum.
+By utilizing these ingredients, you can provide your hair with the hydration it needs to stay healthy and avoid the negative effects of dry winter weather.
 You'll notice that these just happen to be found in our Orange Marmalade, Jello Shot and Banana Cream!

-- Deep condition more frequently and for a longer duration.
-If you're deep conditioning once a week for 30 minutes, you might want to double-up!
-Try increasing to twice a week or for an hour instead of 30 minutes.
+- To give your hair an extra boost of moisture during the winter months, consider deep conditioning more frequently and for a longer duration.
+If you're currently deep conditioning once a week for 30 minutes, try increasing it to twice a week or extending the duration to an hour.

 You Still There? :)

 Whew!
 You made it to the end!
 I hope that these tips will help you weather (get it? weather...) the upcoming temperature changes and keep your curls on 10!
 Please chime in with any tips that particularly resonated with you or those that you've tried and were a total fail!